gusaaaaa/nometoques/README.md

 # nometoques

-Concept for a UI controller based on a sensitive plant
+Inspired by a sensitive plant called _nometoques_ ('don't touch' me in Spanish) I designed a UI controller for a graphic equalizer of M frequencies/handlers and N bars, with N ≥ M.